-How the Pandemic Will Change American Streets
+The Pandemic Will Change American Retail Forever

 In the past month, online shopping has gone from a regular habit for a minority of consumers to a critical part of America’s recreational infrastructure.
 One-third of Americans bought groceries online in the past month, and tens of millions of them did it for the first time.
 Walmart deliveries have skyrocketed, and Amazon now delays deliveries of nonessential items to deal with unprecedented demand.
 Online shopping’s share of total retail sales has been increasing approximately one percentage point per year, but a recent UBS analysis predicted that COVID-19 will immediately increase that share, from 15 percent to 25 percent—a decade of change concentrated in several months.

 Dan O’Connor, of Harvard, believes “offline” activity will increasingly be geared to online delivery, and will transform almost every aspect of urban retail.
 He pointed me to Hema, a Chinese supermarket chain operated by the e-commerce and technology giant Alibaba.
 Hema triples as a high-end grocer, restaurant, and fulfillment center.
 When you walk into a typical store, it looks like a Kroger or Whole Foods.
 But Hema delivers more than half of its volume through an app, making it more like a walkable fulfillment center than a traditional grocer.
 “If you asked me where retail is headed, I would encourage you to look at China,” O’Connor said.
-“If we’re going through 18 months of social distancing, which makes crowded stores impossible, then we need to significantly repurpose our retailers for increased delivery.
+“If we’re going through 18 months of social distancing, which makes crowded stores impossible, then we need to significantly repurpose our retailers for increased delivery.”

 Read: The problem with telling sick workers to stay home